ShivamVishw/LibraryManagementSystem-LMS-/README.md

 # Features

-Any students can login themselves
+# Any students can login themselves
-In admin login section admin can login by there login details and can add delete Or update the books. \n Even they can grant, revoke permissions whatever students requirements are. \n There are registration tab also for those who are new to this site. \n There are Book section in which, students from outside from our college they can take benifites of some limited books. \n Help, about, and many more things. \n
+# In admin login section admin can login by there login details and can add delete Or update the books. <br/>
+# Even they can grant, revoke permissions whatever students requirements are. <br/>
+# There are registration tab also for those who are new to this site. <br/>
+# There are Book section in which, students from outside from our college they can take benifites of some limited books. <br/>
+# Help, about, and many more things. <br/>